-the liquidity position on an ongoing basis.
-The Company's objective is to maintain a balance of continuity of funding and flexibility through the use of short term and long term loans and borrowings.
-The Company's management reviews
+Since the Company has not made any investment in any listed/unlisted securities during the year or at the year end, equity price risk is not applicable b.
+Liquidity risk liquidity position on an ongoing basis The Company's objective is to maintain a balance of continuity of funding and flexibility through the use of short term and long term loans and borrowings.
+The Company's management reviews the